hyperware-ai/hyperware-book/src/system/read_and_write_to_chain.md

 Nodes that wish to maximize their connectivity should supply themselves with url-providers, ideally trusted ones — they can even be running locally, with a light client for Ethereum such as [Helios](https://github.com/a16z/helios).
 In fact, a future update to the provider module will likely integrate Helios, which will allow nodes to convert untrusted endpoints to trusted ones.
 This is the reason for the `trusted` flag in the provider object.

-Lastly, note that the `kns_update` object must fully match the onchain PKI data for the given node, otherwise the two nodes will likely not be able to establish a connection.
+Lastly, note that the `hns_update` object must fully match the onchain PKI data for the given node, otherwise the two nodes will likely not be able to establish a connection.